markmead/aniwait/README.md

 ```

 Here there are two elements `.animated` and `.animated-once` which will have the
-class `.aniwait--visible` when they enter the viewport.
-Therefore, you can write
+class `.aniwait--visible` added when they enter the viewport.
+Therefore, you can
-CSS like this:
+write CSS like this:

 ```css
 .animated {